Yingzhen-ietf/BGP-QUIC/BoQ.md

 Before two BGP speakers start exchanging routing information, they need to establish a BGP session.
 It is established in two phases:

  - Establish a transport layer connection.
-TLS 1.3 is integrated with QUIC, how TLS authentication should be done is out of scope of this draft.
-We assume a QUIC connection can be established here.
+TLS 1.3 is integrated with QUIC.
+The TLS authentication parameters used for this connection are out of scope of this draft.
- - Establish a BGP session.
-This draft specifies the details that allow multiple BGP sessions in a single QUIC connection.
+ - Establish a BGP over QUIC session over this connection.
+This draft specifies the details that allow BGP channels to be carried over this QUIC connection.

-[RFC4271] defines the BGP FSM operation.
-BoQ extends RFC4271 FSM to be able to adddress individual BGP channels.

 QUIC connections are established as described in [RFC9000].
-During connection establishment, a BGP speaker SHOULD use UDP port xxx and MUST select the Application-Layer Protocol Negotiation (ALPN) [RFC7301] token "boq" in the TLS handshake.
+During connection establishment, a BGP speaker SHOULD use UDP port TBD and MUST select the Application-Layer Protocol Negotiation (ALPN) [RFC7301] token "boq" in the TLS handshake.
 Support for other application-layer protocols MUST NOT be offered in the same handshake.
 A connection MUST be closed if the ALPN token is not as indicated, or if other application-layer protocols are offered in the same handshake.

+[RFC4271] defines the BGP Finite State Machine (FSM) operations for a single BGP session between two BGP speakers using TCP.
+This document defines the ability to carry BGP over multiple QUIC streams as "BGP channels".

+On a BGP over QUIC connection, the BGP over QUIC speaker first establishes a bidirectional stream for the "BGP control channel".
+The control channel is used to establish a BGP peer relations between two BGP over QUIC speakers similar to RFC 4271.
+Open messages are exchanged on the control channel, and if the BGP over QUIC session parameters are acceptable, the peering session comes up.
+Afterward the per-AFI/SAFI function channels may then be created.
+Similar to RFC 4271, if the parameters are not acceptable, the BGP over QUIC session is terminated with a NOTIFICATION message.

+After the control channel is Established, each BGP over QUIC speaker may create per-AFI/SAFI function channels using a unidirectional QUIC stream.
+These function channels are used to carry BGP routes for that AFI/SAFI.
+There SHALL NOT be more than one function channel per AFI/SAFI from one BGP over QUIC speaker to the other.
+Unlike RFC 4271 BGP, there is no requirement that both BGP over QUIC speakers have a symmetric and matching set of per-AFI/SAFI channels.

+BGP channels largely use the mechanisms of the RFC 4271 FSM for their establishment.
+For the control channel carried over a bidirectional QUIC stream, the FSM is identical to the RFC 4271 FSM.
+However, since the per-AFI/SAFI function channels are unidirectional, the RFC 4271 FSM procedures cannot be carried solely using the unidirectional channel from one BGP over QUIC speaker to another.
+Instead, responding BGP speaker must carry its replies for the unidirectional streams over the control channel and are addressed to a specific BGP function channel.

 ### Establish BGP/QUIC Control Channel